NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Item Macro](https://foundryvtt.com/packages/itemacro/) - Adds a macro editor to items so that when you roll them, the macro executes instead of the default behaviour.
 Used by [Dynamic Active Effects SRD](https://foundryvtt.com/packages/Dynamic-Effects-SRD/) in some more complicated spells.
     - Hookbar hook --> Enabled
-    - Character sheet hook --> Enabled
+    - Character sheet hook --> Disabled (NOTE: Speed rolling with this option enabled will lead to errors running macros.)
 - [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) - Adds a Kobold Press OGL monsters compendium.
 Although the monsters do not import with tokens automatically, creating new tokens for them is usually pretty easy.
 A great way to import new monsters with stat blocks already created.